vinceimbat/vinceimbat/content/thoughts/publishing frequency.md

 This strategy is heavy on private research.

 People who use this strategy are often active in social media primarily Twitter.
 They use it as a micro-blogging platform where people are reminded that they exist.
-Another way of solving the problem of people forgetting them is to [[thoughts/work with the garage door up]].
+Another way of solving the problem of people forgetting them is to [[work with the garage door up]].
 Andy does this with his working notes.

 Perhaps, pop-up newsletters also fall into this category.